radiac/django-yarr/README.rst

 hours), so ``check_feeds`` needs to run at least as frequently as that; i.e. if you want a feed to be checked every 15 minutes, set your cron job to run every 15 minutes.

+Although multiple ``check_feed`` calls can run at the same time without interfering with each other, if you are running the command manually you may want to temporarily disable your cron job to avoid checking feeds unnecessarily.

 Import OPML